 Keywords

-Aerosol, VOCAL, CALIPSO, CALIOP, LiDAR, Cross-Cutting, HDFViewer, Open-Source
+Aerosol, VOCAL, CALIOP, LiDAR, HDFViewer, Open-Source

 2. Introduction

 Background Information

 Aerosols are small particles of liquid or solid suspended in the atmosphere.
 They influence Earth’s radiation budget by either limiting solar energy penetrating Earth’s atmosphere or by absorbing longwave energy released from the ground, causing the cooling or heating of the planet.
 There are several sources of aerosols, but those known to have the biggest effects on the climate are anthropogenic aerosols, volcanic plumes, and desert dust (Allen, 2015).
 All aerosols influence cloud properties; however due to the fact that anthropogenic aerosols have significant atmospheric concentration, they ultimately have the largest impact on the property of clouds to act as climate regulators (Forster et al., 2007; Wang et al., 2011).
 This influence has implications on surface temperatures and rainfall amounts globally (Ramachandran & Kedia, 2012).
 Aerosols can have a direct effect on human health as well.
 Unfortunately, combined effects of aerosols contribute to 7 million premature deaths worldwide (WHO, 2014).
 Understanding the origin and dispersion patterns of aerosols is imperative to understanding their true effect on climate and human health, and will allow decision-makers to improve policy implementation regarding emitted aerosol pollutants.